leholman/SAeDNAasc/README.md

 # South African Ascidians

-This repository accompanies the manuscript **Managing human mediated range shifts: understanding spatial, temporal and genetic variation in marine non-native species** which is currently under review.
+This repository accompanies the publication **Managing human-mediated range shifts: understanding spatial, temporal and genetic variation in marine non-native species** which can be found [here](https://doi.org/10.1098/rstb.2021.0025).
 Descriptions of scripts and folders can be found below.

 File Name | Description
 --- | ---